-4 Advanced AdWords Audience Targeting Tactics
+4 Smart Tactics For Advanced Google Ads Audience Targeting

-The audience targeting options available to PPC advertisers across both search and social are constantly evolving.
+With the relaxed keyword match types, the use of audiences in Google Ads has sophisticated tenfold.

-In the past few years, advertisers have begun to be able to target custom audiences through search network campaigns, create similar audiences to mimic users who have completed a desired action on their website and target users via mailing list upload features such as customer match.
+Utilizing audience targeting is no longer an option for campaigns; it should be part of your overall campaign strategy.

-In this post, I will outline four advanced audience targeting tactics that will allow you to refine your PPC targeting to leverage budget and maximize return on ad spend (ROAS).
+Here, you’ll learn four advanced audience targeting tactics for refining your PPC targeting to leverage budget and maximize return on ad spend (ROAS).

-1. Smarter Use of Remarketing Lists for Search Ads (RLSAs)
+1. Smarter Use Of Remarketing Lists For Search Ads (RLSAs)

-Remarketing lists for search ads (RLSAs) allows you to customize your search ad campaigns based on the user behavior of previous website visitors, and tailor your bids/targeting options around these users when they’re searching on Google.
+Remarketing lists for search ads (RLSAs) allow you to customize your search ad campaigns based on the user behavior of previous website visitors, and tailor your bids/targeting options around these users when they’re searching on Google.

-Example: Target People Who Spend over Your Average Order Value When Searching for Competitor Brands
+Example: Target people who spend over your average purchase revenue when searching for competitor brands.

-This tactic will allow you to target and display ads to users that have generated a high conversion value for you historically whenever they are searching for one of your competitors on Google search, which could help you avoid losing customers to your paid competitors!
+This tactic will allow you to target and display ads to users that have generated a high conversion value for you historically whenever they are searching for one of your competitors on Google search, which could help you avoid losing customers to your paid competitors.

 For example, an online grocery retailer could identify shoppers who spend over their average order value each week.